mariana-stefani/aroma-healing/README.md

 **Background Image and Logo**
 * Shows a full width image of a lavender field and the Aroma Healing logo.

 **Maps Drop-down Menu**
 * It shows all countries that have Aromatherapy courses listed on our map.

 **The Map**
 * It is an interactive map where the user can move it and click on the markers in order to see the information of selected school/ institute.

 **Recipes Container**
-* In this container the user will find information of the use of essential oils.
+* In this container, the user will find information of the use of essential oils.

 **Recipe Buttons**
 * Each button shows recipes for the most common afflictions.
-By clicking on each button the user will see a recipe and the aromatic profile for each recipe.
+By clicking on each button, the user will see a recipe and the aromatic profile for each recipe.

 **Recipe Container**
 * This container has a text asking the user to click on the buttons above.
 When a button is selected a recipe will show on this container.